 Fashion retailers could be making what may be considered a ‘fake profit increase’ during sale times.

-Although sales go through the roof, so do returns, with some stores receiving around ten times their usual number of returned goods.
+Although sales go through the roof, so do returns, with some stores receiving around 10 times their usual number of returned goods.

-With many items being often unfit for resale or fraudulent, stores are forced to make a choice between refusing those returns and losing money in order to maintain customer satisfaction in the long run
+With many items being often unfit for resale, stores are forced to make a choice between refusing those returns and losing money in order to maintain customer satisfaction in the long run.

 “Because of the sheer volume, it’s difficult also for us to look out for the tell-tale signs of a fraudulent return”, she adds.